 When you are hurt on the job, your first concern will probably be to get treatment for your injuries.
 There are a lot of things that need to be carefully considered when you are facing a worker’s compensation claim through your employer.
 If you do not follow the appropriate steps, you could risk being denied compensation for your injuries.

 The very first thing you should do when you are hurt on the job is report it to your immediate supervisor.
 You must report injuries right away so treatment can be offered.
-If you fail to report your incident in a timely manner, it could result in a denial of worker’s compensation.
+If you fail to report your incident in a timely manner, it could result in a denial of worker’s compensation in St. Petersburg.
 If you report the incident to your immediate supervisor and they do nothing, go to their supervisor or your human resources department.

 Follow All Restrictions